What is drivecool?

 - To get Governments, road safety organisations, global businesses and ordinary people working together to accomplish this.

-Launched in 2013, drivecool was created by professional racing driver, James Cole, who was inspired by his own personal experiences when he was knocked down and badly injured as an 11-year-old school boy.
+Launched in 2013, drivecool was created by British Touring Car Championship racing driver, James Cole, who was inspired by his own personal experiences when he was knocked down and badly injured as an 11-year-old school boy.
 His post collision medical care, which was overseen by the late Prof Sid Watkins, the FIA’s Formula One safety and medical delegate, further inspired him.

 "Sid helped me to recover after my accident." says James.
 "He was from Liverpool too, and he was a straight talker.
 He definitely inspired me.
 I think he’d approve of what we are trying to do with drivecool."